 Aghakhani is well recognized for her engagement to building bridges between well known classical repertoire and the fields of contemporary music – collaborating acitvely with living composers on a regular basis is of great importance to her.
 She herself studied also electro acoustic composition with Bill Brunson and Fredrik Hedelin in Stockholm, which widened her musical and artistic horizon immensely.

-Aghakhani's recent engagements as a conductor included cooperations with orchestras and festivals throughout Europe such as Musica Nova Festival, Salzburger Festspiele, Wien Modern, Helsingborg Symphony Orchestra, Kungliga Operan Stockholm, Norrköping Orchestra Sweden, Kuopio Symphony Orchestra and Turku Philharmonic Orchestra Finland, Aarhus Symphony Denmark, RSO Wien as well as Neubrandenburgische Philharmonie Deutschland.
+Aghakhani’s recent engagements as a conductor included cooperations with orchestras, emsebles and festivals throughout Europe such as Musica Nova Festival, Salzburger Festspiele, Wien Modern, Helsingborg Symphony Orchestra, Kungliga Operan Stockholm, Norrköping Orchestra Sweden, Kuopio Symphony Orchestra and Turku Philharmonic Orchestra Finland, Aarhus Symphony Denmark, Ensemble Platypus, RSO Wien, as well as Neubrandenburgische Philharmonie Deutschland and Staatsorchester Braunschweig.

 Aghakhani was chief conductor and artistic director of the Academic Symphony Orchestra in Munich between 2010 and 2012 – the first woman appointed in the orchestra’s history.
 She was also invited as the first and only woman in history ever in Iran to conduct the Tehran Symphony Orchestra in 2010.